orbforge/orb-docs/docs/setup-sensor/raspberry-pi.md

 ---
-title: Installing the Orb sensor on a Raspberry Pi
+title: Installing the Orb Sensor on a Raspberry Pi
 shortTitle: Raspberry Pi
 metaDescription: Set up a Raspberry Pi with Raspberry Pi OS to act as a standalone Orb sensor for monitoring your network.
 section: setup-sensor